 2. ESSAI FELLOWSHIP PARTNER PROGRAM

 Essai is launching the Essai Fellowship Partner Program, a highly selective two-year fellowship opportunity in New Delhi for passionate young college grads who want to make a difference in the world.
 Candidates will be selected through a rigorous application and interview process on the basis of demonstrated academic interest, leadership potential, and relevant education experience.
-All nominated Fellows will receive a generous salary, housing, a round-trip airline ticket, and support in the Visa process.
+All nominated Fellows will receive a generous salary and support in the Visa process.

 At Essai, our mission is education.
 But to us, the best teachers are always the most motivated students.
 The Essai Fellowship Partner Program aims to support highly motivated young educators in their personal and professional growth by facilitating structured work experiences with dynamic and impactful organisations.

 We are currently seeking applicants for the following fellowship programs:

 · The Energy and Resource Institute (TERI) - a leading think tank dedicated to conducting research for sustainable development of India and the Global South.